bhuvankrishna/sglang-serve/README.md

 ## Troubleshoots

-If you see an error or warning which says pytorch incompatible then run this command SGLANG_DISABLE_CUDNN_CHECK=1 uv run python main.py
+If you see an error or warning which says pytorch incompatible then run this command.
+Make sure the Read the error message SGLANG_DISABLE_CUDNN_CHECK=1 uv run python main.py